Lextuga007/Philosopher-Analyst-Netlify/content/talk/NHSR-meetup/index.md

 ### qicharts2

-Introducing the SPC^[Statistical Process Control] chart package {qicharts2} using Crimea war numbers that Florence Nightingale collected and which are available from the {HistData} package.
+Introducing the SPC^[Statistical Process Control] chart package qicharts2 using Crimea war numbers that Florence Nightingale collected and which are available from the HistData package.

 Also briefly covers faceting and rare events (time between) SPC charts.